-Building capacities in electric mobility within the transport sector is critical to ensure the sustainability of a solid fleet-renewal policy.
+Building capacities in electric mobility within the transport sector is critical to ensuring the sustainability of a solid fleet-renewal policy.
 Transport authorities must interact with the energy sector to enable fertile conditions for electromobility deployment.
-Moreover, operators and technicians need to be trained in the maintenance and mechanics of electric vehicle systems so operation management is not at risk.
-The inclusion of a gender focus in this component intended to close the gap for women to access jobs in the transport sector.
+Moreover, operators and technicians need to be trained in the maintenance and mechanics of electric vehicle systems so that operation management is not at risk.
+The inclusion of a gender focus in this component intended to close the gender gap and enable women access to jobs in the transport sector.

-Highlights in the past year
+Highlights from the past year

-New elected national government (2022-2026) includes the technology upgrade fund as part of their strategic sustainable mobility and decarbonisation tools
+The technology upgrade fund is included in the newly elected national government's (2022-2026) strategic sustainable mobility and decarbonisation tools